izeresabin/-plsql-window-functions-AutoMax-Dealership-Analytics-System/README.md

-# PL/SQL Window Functions Project – AutoMax Dealership Analytics System
+# 🚗📊 PL/SQL Window Functions Project – AutoMax Dealership Analytics System

+# 1.Problem Definition

+## Business context

+AutoMax is a nationwide car dealership with branches in Kigali, Musanze, and Huye.
+The company sells vehicles to both individual customers and corporate clients.
+Management wants better visibility into sales performance across time, customers, and branches.

-## Problem Definition
+## Data challenge

-*Business Context:* [Your text here]
-*Data Challenge:* [Your text here]
-*Expected Outcome:* [Your text here]
+Management lacks insight into who the top customers are, how sales evolve monthly, and how to categorize customers into spending tiers.

+Without deeper analysis, decisions on promotions, inventory, and branch strategies are less effective.

-## Database Schema
+## Expected outcome

-- Customers
-- Products
-- Transactions
-(ERD included: erd.png)
+By applying PL/SQL window functions, AutoMax will gain insights into:

+-Top customers by revenue

+-Monthly and cumulative sales trends

+-Month-over-month growth

+-Customer spending segments (quartiles)

-## Success Criteria
+# 2.Success Criteria

-1. Top 5 products per region
+Here are 5 measurable goals (aligned with the assignment’s requirement):

+Top 5 customers by spending using RANK() or DENSE_RANK() → Insight: Identify high-value customers for premium offers.

-2. Running monthly totals
+Running monthly sales totals using SUM() OVER()
+→ Insight: Monitor cumulative revenue and growth trajectory.

-3. Month-over-month growth
+Month-over-month growth using LAG() or LEAD()
+→ Insight: Detect increases or decreases in sales performance.

-4. Customer quartiles
+Customer quartiles using NTILE(4)
-5. 3-month moving averages
+→ Insight: Segment customers into spending groups (Q1 = top 25%, Q4 = lowest 25%).

+3-month moving average of sales using AVG() OVER (ROWS BETWEEN 2 PRECEDING AND CURRENT ROW) → Insight: Smooth out sales fluctuations and track underlying trends.

-## Queries & Results
+# Queries & Results

-(Include SQL query, screenshot of results, and a short explanation for each)
+# 3.Database schema

 ## Results Analysis
 - *Descriptive:* What happened?